YashPat22/16824_VLR_ComicGen/README.md

 ## Introduction

-Comics, with their entertaining and humorous nature, seamlessly blend text and illustrations, creating a distinct and intricate form of storytelling.
-This project explores the potential of machine learning techniques to produce comic illustrations based on provided text prompts.

-The central objectives include:
-- Developing a model capable of generating comics in a specified style from textual prompts.
+Welcome to the Comic Generation project, where we explore the exciting intersection of text prompts and machine learning to create captivating comic illustrations.
+Leveraging stable diffusion models for visual storytelling consistency\cite{rombach2021highresolution}, our goal is to develop a model that generates comics in a specified style from textual prompts.

-- Addressing questions related to style consistency across comic panels and facilitating style changes within the comic.
+## Project Objectives and Questions
+- **Objective:** Develop a model for generating comics from text.
+- **Questions:**
+  1. How do we maintain a consistent style across comic panels?
+  2. What methods enable smooth transitions between different art styles within the comic?

+Encountering challenges, we refined the stable diffusion model by fine-tuning it with images matching the desired comic art style.
+To address the uniformity across panels, a Similarity Metric was introduced, ensuring content preservation and information transfer.

+Our contributions include:
+- Application of text-to-image diffusion models for generating comic panels.
+- Implementation of style transfer techniques.
+- Extensive study on maintaining style and content consistency.

+Explore our results to see a series of comic panels with a consistent art style, showcasing the model's ability to transform text prompts into engaging visual narratives.

 ## Methodology